TagCLIP: Improving Discrimination Ability of Open-Vocabulary Semantic Segmentation

-In this work, we aim to boost open-vocabulary semantic segmentation, particularly toward the long-standing issue of recognizing unseen classes.
-We propose a novel framework that disentangles the ill-posed baseline into two parallel processes: one performs semantic matching individually, and the other learns to discriminate prediction reliability.
-Motivated by sentence-level embedding tokens in language modeling, we design a trusty token that captures the known and novel category prediction tendency.
-With almost no extra overhead from the disentangled objectives, we upgrade the pixel-level generalization capacity of existing models effectively.
-Our TagCLIP~(CLIP adapting with Trusty-guidance) boosts the IoU of unseen classes by 7.4\% and 1.7\% on PASCAL VOC 2012 and COCO-Stuff 164K.
+In this work, we have proposed a novel framework, TagCLIP (Trusty-aware guided CLIP), to address the long-standing issue of recognizing unseen classes in zero-shot semantic segmentation.
+By disentangling the baseline into two parallel processes, one for semantic matching and the other for predicting reliability, we have designed a trusty token that captures the prediction tendency of known and novel categories.
+With almost no extra overhead from the disentangled objectives, TagCLIP effectively upgrades the pixel-level generalization capacity of existing models.
+Our experimental results demonstrate the effectiveness of TagCLIP, as it outperforms state-of-the-art approaches by 7.4\% on PASCAL VOC 2012 and 1.7\% on COCO-Stuff 164K.